 King Richard III gets funeral, 530 years after death

-Richard III finally received the ceremony and honor a king deserves, 530 years after his death in battle.
+Richard III finally received the ceremony and honor a king deserves.
+It just took 530 years after his death in battle.

-Hundreds of people, including some in period costume and armor, turned out in England's Leicestershire on Sunday to watch a procession carrying the remains of the medieval king whose bones were found in 2012 under a parking lot.
-The cortege made its way to Leicester Cathedral, where the monarch will be properly reburied.
+Hundreds of people, including some in period costume and armor, turned out in England's Leicestershire on Sunday.
+They watched a procession carrying the remains of the medieval king.
+The cortege made its way to Leicester Cathedral.
+It is where the monarch will be properly reburied.

-Richard was killed in battle against Henry Tudor in 1485 and buried hastily without a coffin in a long-demolished monastery.
+Richard was killed in battle against Henry Tudor in 1485.
+He was buried hastily without a coffin in a long-demolished monastery.

-His bones weren't found until 2012, when archaeologists excavated them from a Leicester parking lot.
+His bones weren't found until 2012.
+That is when archaeologists excavated them from a Leicester parking lot.
 DNA tests, bone analysis and other scientific scrutiny established that the skeleton belonged to the king.

-On Sunday, a hearse carrying the monarch's remains, sealed inside an oak coffin, processed through Leicestershire's countryside to Bosworth, the battlefield where the monarch fell.
-Crowds lined the route of the cortege and re-enactors in costume fired cannons in a 21-gun salute.
+On Sunday, a hearse carrying the monarch's remains, sealed inside an oak coffin, processed through Leicestershire's countryside.
+It was headed to Bosworth.
+That is the battlefield where the monarch fell.
+Crowds lined the route of the cortege.
+Re-enactors in costume fired cannons in a 21-gun salute.

-Michael Ibsen, a descendant of the monarch who built the coffin that carried Richard's remains, was among academics and others who placed white roses on the casket during a short ceremony.
+Michael Ibsen is a descendant of the monarch and built the coffin that carried Richard's remains.
+Ibsen was among academics and others who placed white roses on the casket during a short ceremony.

-The coffin will lie in Leicester Cathedral, where it will be lowered into a tomb Thursday.
+The coffin will lie in Leicester Cathedral.
+It will be lowered into a tomb Thursday.

-"His reburial at the end of the week will have all the dignity and solemnity that his original burial never had," said Phil Stone, chair of the Richard III Society.
+"His reburial at the end of the week will have all the dignity and solemnity that his original burial never had," said Phil Stone.
+He leads the Richard III Society.
 It was time to reconsider the king's legacy, he added.

-The monarch was most famously portrayed as a hunchbacked villain in Shakespeare's play "Richard III," though some historians say he was a relatively enlightened monarch whose name was besmirched by his opponents.
+The monarch was most famously portrayed as a hunchbacked villain in Shakespeare's play "Richard III."
+Some historians say he was a relatively enlightened monarch whose name was besmirched by his opponents.

 "Let us remember King Richard III: The good king.
 The warrior king," Stone said.